sycarion/CinqueCards/README.md

 ## Games
 In the Games folder will be rules for various games.
 Some, like Cinque Poker, will be similar to known US card games.

+## Credits
+The numbers and suits are from the Quivira font (http://www.quivira-font.com) and has been in the Public Domain since 2019.
+Earlier drafts used Font Awesome (https://fontawesome.com), but any icons used, including the numbers, were removed.
+It still helps to make great websites, though.